 Q: What is the policy for Educational Aides & ESL students?

 Children with special needs, and English as a second language (ESL), shall be admitted on a one-month trial basis.
 A non-refundable registration fee will apply, as will the Community Membership Fee.
 Please note that for ESL children, basic communication skills are required for teachers to help address their needs.
-If basic communication is not present, at the request of the GCP, parents/guardians of ESL students may be required to attend class or stay on site during class to help their child adjust.
+If basic communication is not present, at the request of GCP, parents/guardians of ESL students may be required to attend class, or stay on-site during class, to help their child adjust.
 Parental aide for ESL students may include:

 - In the final week of the trial, the family will discuss with the Teacher & Preschool Coordinator the child’s progress in the program.
-If the family or Preschool Coordinator, in consultation with the Teacher, does not believe the program meets the unique needs of the student, the student may be withdrawn without prejudice.
+If the family or Preschool Coordinator, in consultation with the teacher, does not believe the program meets the unique needs of the child, the child may be withdrawn without prejudice.

-As per Classroom Operation policies, a maximum of 5 adults may be in regular attendance in a class.
-The Teacher, Teacher’s Assistant and Class Volunteer comprise 3 of these adults; the remaining 2 may be filled by educational aides or assistants, in consultation with the Teacher and, if necessary, the Preschool Coordinator.
+As per Classroom Operation policies, a maximum of five adults may be in regular attendance in a class.
+The Teacher, Teacher’s Assistant and Class Volunteer comprise three of these adults; the remaining two may be filled by educational aides or assistants, in consultation with the Teacher and, if necessary, the Preschool Coordinator.

-If the family’s preferred class is already at capacity for adults, the Preschool will make reasonable effort to provide the child with a spot in another age-appropriate class in which space is available.
+If the family’s preferred class is already at capacity for adults, the Preschool will make reasonable efforts to provide the child with a spot in another age-appropriate class in which space is available.